AMD-AGI/AMD-Hybrid-Models/Zebra-Llama/README.md

 ## Citation

-If you find X-EcoMLA useful in your research or application, please cite our paper:
+If you find Zebra-Llama useful in your research or application, please cite our paper:

 ```bibtex
 @article{li2025x_ecomla,